 - 2D Grid – Image data – Grid of pixels

-These neural networks uses convolution method as oppose to general matrix multiplication in at least one of layer.
+These neural networks use the convolution method as opposed to general matrix multiplication in at least one of the layers.
 Convolution leverages on

 - Equivariant Representations – This simply means that if the input changes, the output changes in the same way

 - Sparse Interactions – This allows the network to efficiently describe complicated interactions between many variables from simple building blocks.

 - Parameter sharing – Using the same parameter for more than one function in a model

 The above structure is created to improve a machine learning system.
 CNN’s also allows for working with inputs of variable size and efficiently describe complicated interactions between many variables from simple building blocks.

 There are significant limitations of these Neural Networks is their constraints at the API level.
 Input e.g. an image and output e.g. classes of probabilities are both fixed-size vectors.
 Even the computation through its data models is performed by mapping using a fixed number of layers.